BrendanHa07/sequelizedBurger/README.md

 - CREATES a new burger everytime a user hits the "Burger Me" button.
   - Uses `/burger/create` route to insert new burger into the MySQL database.
   - Re-routes user back to the index page with the newly added burger in the ready to be eaten column (via Handlebars).
+ - DELETE which deletes any burger with the "Delete" button.
+  - Uses `/burger/delete/:id` route to delete a specific burger from the MySQL database.
+  - Re-routes the user back to the idex page with the specific burger deleted from the Already Eaten column (via Handlebars)

 ## Screenshots